NordenShrpa/Amazon-Fine-Food-Review-Analysis-Project/README.md

 Predictions are logged to `prediction_log.csv` in the Streamlit app.
 Monitor for drift by analyzing shifts in sentiment distribution over time.
 Retrain periodically with new data.

-## Contributing

-1. Fork the repo.
-2. Create a feature branch: `git checkout -b feature/new-feature`.
-3. Commit changes: `git commit -am 'Add new feature'`.
-4. Push: `git push origin feature/new-feature`.
-5. Submit a Pull Request.

-Please follow PEP8 style guidelines and add tests for new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Dataset: Snap Amazon Fine Food Reviews on Kaggle.